Mar 26, 2024

 The Federal Reserve System is made up of three main elements: the Board of Governors, 12 reserve banks, and the Federal Open Market Committee (FOMC), which consists of members of the Board of Governors and Reserve Bank presidents.
 This committee is the body that sets the target federal funds rate.

-What are the main functions of the Federal Reserve?
+What is the purpose of the Federal Reserve?

 The Federal Reserve is responsible for five key functions.
 First, the Fed conducts national monetary policy with the goals of maximum employment and stable prices.
 Monetary policy refers to the tools and strategies that a nation’s central bank uses to promote economic growth and support a stable economy.
 The Fed sets monetary policy for the United States.